-The typical asking rate per listing is in the $10's per square foot per year.
-The Georgetown region is going through a an increase in rates.
-In the last 3 months, the median rate increased $13 per sqft per year.
+On average, listings lease in the $10's per square foot per year.
+The Georgetown region is experiencing a decrease in rates.
+In the last 3 months, the median rate decreased $12 per sqft per year.
 That's a 46% decline in rent.

-Compared to the rest of the Seattle Metropolitan Area market, the Georgetown region has less expensive rates, so you should have no trouble finding a great deal in this depreciated submarket.
+Compared to the rest of the Seattle Metropolitan Area market, the Georgetown submarket has smaller rates, so you should have no trouble finding a great deal in this depreciated region.

-In the last 90 days, 7 listings have been listed, which means spaces most likley are leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
-About 43% of the listings in the Georgetown are subleases, so you might be able to snag a great spot on a short term.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 7 listings have been made available, which means new listings are probably going fast.
+You'll want to be prepared to make an offer immediately.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

 Even though the median size is 8,780 sqft, there are still 0 new listings below 2,000 sqft.
-Most properties in this market are around 2 floors.
+Most properties in this region are approximately 2 stories.
 Most buildings in this market were built in 1969 and are Class A.

 A large portion of this market is residential, but there's plenty of office_space.
 Utilities is the dominant industry in this market.
 Commute by walking is the most popular way to get to work amongst Georgetown occupants.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.